aleksey-ka/OpenAP-AstroPhotography/README.md

-# MyASICap
+# MyAstroCapture
-Astronomy capture tool for ASI cameras
+Astronomy capture tool (for now only ZWO cameras and filter wheels are supported and a DIY focuser)

 ![Sample](sample.jpg)